Get insider access

 Our Verdict

-The Razer BlackWidow V4 Pro is an outstanding gaming keyboard.
+The Razer BlackWidow V4 Pro is an excellent gaming keyboard.
 It has exceptionally low latency, and the clicky Green switches have very low pre-travel and feel relatively light to press, making them very responsive.
 Unfortunately, these switches are somewhat inconsistent in how they sound and feel, but there's also a linear Yellow switch type available that we don't expect to exhibit this inconsistency.
-That said, the build quality and ergonomics are good overall.
+That said, the build quality is good overall.
 There are also many extra features, including a USB passthrough and eight dedicated macro keys that you can customize directly on the keyboard or within the customization software.

 Pros